milosz275/graph-visualizer/README.md

 ![Logo](assets/logo.png)

 Graph Visualizer is a browser-based tool for visualizing directed and undirected graphs, featuring interactive traversal algorithms using WebGL and Emscripten.
-Try it out with the [demo](https://milosz275.github.io/graph-visualizer/demo).
+Try it out with the [demo](https://milosz275.github.io/graph-visualizer/demo) (note: might not scale well on mobile devices).

 ## Table of Contents